telerik/xaml-docs/controls/radexpander/howto/change-expand-action.md

 ---
 title: How To Change the Action Trigering an Expand
 page_title: How To Change the Action Trigering an Expand
-description: How To Change the Action Trigering an Expand
+description: This article shows how to change the action that triggers an expand.
 slug: radexpander-howto-change-expand-action
 tags: how,to,change,the,action,trigering,an,expand
 published: True